-We have no indication that your information has been misused in any way.
-However, out of an abundance of caution, we are offering you a complimentary one-year membership in Experian's® IdentityWorksSM Credit 3B.
+Although we have no indication that your information has been misused in any way, out of an abundance of caution, we are offering you a complimentary one-year membership in Experian's® IdentityWorksSM Credit 3B.
 This product helps detect possible misuse of your personal information and provides you with identity protection services focused on immediate identification and resolution of identity theft.
-IdentityWorksSM Credit 3B is completely free to you and enrolling in this program will not hurt your credit score.
+IdentityWorksSM Credit 3B is completely free to you and enrolling in this program will not impact your credit score.
 For more information on IdentityWorksSM Credit 3B, including instructions on how to activate your complimentary one-year membership, as well as some additional steps you can take in response, please see the additional information provided with this letter.
-We also recommend you review the statements you receive from your health insurer.
-If you see services that you did not receive, please contact the insurer immediately.